marsherino/flatbox-bugfromstreetsremix/hardware-rev5-UNDER-CONSTRUCTION/README.md

 7. While your board is still plugged in, test it to make sure everything works as expected.
 You can do this with a gamepad tester, like [GamepadTester.net](https://gamepadtester.net/), or you can open a game and test it in training mode.
 I tend to do both: check the inputs on the tester first, and then open Street Fighter 6 and test it there.
 In the SF6 control settings, Classic Inputs Custom 1 will set the 30mm right thumb button to Parry (MP+MK)  and the fourth column 30mm button to Drive Impact (HP+HK).

 8. If everything works, your board is ready to play!
+If you have any trouble with the firmware, one troubleshooting step is to download the [Flash Nuke .uf2 file](https://raw.githubusercontent.com/OpenStickCommunity/GP2040-CE/main/docs/downloads/flash_nuke.uf2) from the GP2040-CE site, drag and drop it onto your PCB's memory drive (which will erase any firmware), and then re-drag and drop the Flatbox Rev5 firmware onto the drive.

 ## Attaching the case